nbarikipoulos/wix-msi/README.md

 }
 ```

-Or will be generated using the -s/--save option.
+Using the -s/--save option will generated it if the validation of user's settings succeed.

 ## Known Limitations

-- Package version should follow the x.y.z format (it does not work with beta/rc or other usual suffix of node module version).
-If not, the pre-validation step will raise and
+- Package version should follow the x.y.z format (it does not work with beta/rc or other usual suffix of version of node module).
+If not, the validation step will raise and
 error and stop the packaging.
+- Note it does not deal with signing the produced installer _i.e._ installing the msi on other computer could araise the "Windows Defender Smartscreen" about unrecognized app.
+Have a look ([here][stack-url]) about the need of EV certificates for such purposes.

 ## Versioning

-While it's still in beta, version will follow v0.Y.Z, where:
+While it's still in beta, version will follow v0.Y.Z format, where:
 - Y: Major (could imply breaking changes),
 - Z: Minor or patch.